104 322 096

 Click on the bibliography of site references, a photograph to enlarge it, or a blue hyperlink of interest & scroll down for details.

-with why Beaumaris Bay Fossil Site was put on
+why Beaumaris Bay Fossil Site was on the Register of

-BMYS Ltd's plan - to erect 550 metres of high sea walls to privatize an area that is presently public sea; to build an 88-metre long boat storage shed against the Beaumaris Cliff, and as high as it; and to monopolize 4.8 times the company's present area - has totally unacceptable environmental effects, so please take one or more of the actions we suggest here.
+BMYS Ltd's plan - to erect 550 metres of high sea walls to privatize an area that is presently public sea; to build an 88-metre long boat storage shed against the Beaumaris Cliff, and as high as it; and to monopolize 4.8 times the company's present area - has totally unacceptable environmental effects, so please take one or more of the actions BCS Inc. suggests here.

 Site at the centre of Melways

 Click here to see the Beaumaris Bay Fossil Site at dawn.
 Click here for zoomable high resolution views of Beaumaris Bay.

 |SEE BELOW BEAUMARIS BAY'S STORY

 |BMYS LTD'S 1997-2018 LEASE OF

 THE 1.2 ha CENTREPIECE OF THE BEAUMARIS BAY FOSSIL

 FOR AUSTRALIA'S NATIONAL HERITAGE LIST: